 2016 Alumni Award Recipients

 Congratulations to our 2016 Alumni Award Recipients!
-Awards honor Gamecocks who stand out in their communities and professions by exhibiting their passion, determination and excellence.
-My Carolina will host the Carolina’s Best Forum with awardees Friday, Nov.
-4 at 4 p.m. in the Alumni Center Ballroom where they’ll talk about their time at Carolina and how to lead in life and career.
-Register for the Forum and other Homecoming 2016 events here.
+Awards honor Gamecocks who stand out in their communities and professions by exhibiting their passion, determination, and excellence.
+My Carolina hosted the Carolina’s Best Forum with awardees on Friday, Nov.
+4 in the Alumni Center Ballroom.
+Check out the video below of our awardees chatting with My Carolina Executive Director, Jack Claypoole, about their time at Carolina and how to lead in life and career.

 Algernon Sydney Sullivan

 The Algernon Sydney Sullivan Award, named for the great humanitarian and philanthropist, honors an outstanding alumnus or alumna demonstrating professional excellence of character and service to humanity and is the highest honor awarded to Carolina Alumni.

 This year’s recipient is Anne S. Ellefson, ’76 Bachelors of Arts in English, College of Arts and Sciences; ’79 Juris Doctor, School of Law.

 Anne S. Ellefson completed her undergraduate degree in English at the University of South Carolina then earned a Juris Doctor from the School of Law at the University.